 10 Apr Branding for Bloggers: Use Your Real Name or Blog Name?

 One of the first steps for launching a blog is deciding what to name it.
 Often after a year or two into blogging, a content creator may decide to rebrand by changing the name of their blogs, purchase a new URL and move their content.
-Even our network rebranded from The Niche Mommy to The Niche Parent Network to better represent our community members and their influence.
+Even our network rebranded from The Niche Mommy to The Niche Parent Network and later on to The Network Niche to better represent our community members and their influence.
 We asked three experienced bloggers for their insight on branding for bloggers with a focus on whether you should call your blog your real name or a brand identity that describes your content.

 Branding for Bloggers

 For Marie Denee, TheCurvyFashionista.com, perfectly describes her blog’s focus.
 In fact, Kim Kardashian just shouted out her Instagram profile as among the reality star’s favorites to follow.
 Marie also owns the domain for her first and middle name, MarieDenee.com to share blogging news and information.
 She points out, “Sometimes your blog is nothing like your name, but for personal branding reasons, it is important to rock your name URL, if serving as a personal/digital resume of sorts.
 For me, the things that do not fit on The Curvy Fashionista sit over there as well as the more formal information about myself, brands I have worked with, and the posts about the business of blogging!”

 Former TV News Anchor Danielle Smith from ExtraordinaryMommy.com recommends that bloggers consider the big picture when choosing an online name.
 “If your main business is product or service based, using your blog name makes perfect sense, however, if you may choose to change the direction of your business in the future, bringing in consulting, speaking, writing, or other freelance work, using your name as your brand could be valuable.”